 - Misunderstandings about policyholder rights.
 Many policyholders are unaware that they have recourse when the insurance company is acting unfairly, so they accept less than their claims are truly worth or try to recover out-of-pocket after an unfair denial of a legitimate flood claim.

 If you’ve run into one of these problems, you should know that there is help available.
-By speaking with an attorney who understands the flood insurance industry and the laws that protect policyholders, you give yourself the best chance to recover and get the most out of the insurance you pay for.
+By speaking with our flood insurance claim lawyers who understands the flood insurance industry and the laws that protect policyholders, you give yourself the best chance to recover and get the most out of the insurance you pay for.

 Understanding Time Limits for Property Damage Claims